zahanm/abtest-learn/presentation/slides.md

 We are running two tests on this unfortunate group of guinea pigs.
 We are going to examine the results for each, and their impact on the metrics that we care about.

-< Stacked bar charts for each metric >
+< Stacked bar charts for each metric > test1, test2

+< Stacked bar charts for gender > test1, test2
+we don't expect the tests to affect age groups differently

 * * *